ssmlee04/tg4website/README.md

 # Prerequisite

 Currently we only support group chats on your website.
-You need to make sure the group is a public.
+You need to make sure the group chat is public and has a username associated with it.

 # Installation

 * Go to: https://my.telegram.org/apps to get and app id and app hash.

-* Invite @tg4website into your group, then do `/initialize`.
+* Invite @tg4website into your group, give it the minimal admin permission, and then do `/initialize`.
+* Add the widgets to your website.

 # Usage

-You can add the javascript files to your head tag.
+You can add the scripts to your head tag.

 ```
 <script src="https://dlp14zgm5vlk5.cloudfront.net/js/vendors.bundle.js"></script>